Last Updated on January 1, 2022 by Res Marty

 Food and Water Supply

 Hikes can drain your energy very quickly.
 That’s why you must have enough food and water supply to recharge yourself.
-Carry food that is lightweight and easily stored, and contains a good amount of calories and carbohydrates.
+Carry lightweight, easily stored food and contain a good amount of calories and carbohydrates.
 Usually, 200-300 calories are needed per hour.
 On the other hand, carrying too much water can weigh you down, and too little could be dangerous because you can get dehydrated during the hike.
-Normally 1 liter of water is needed every 2 hours.
+Typically 1 liter of water is needed every 2 hours.
 Still, it can vary depending on other factors like your age, sweat rate, the intensity of the hiking trail, weather, etc. so, make sure that you carry enough water, and you find refill spots on the way so that you can treat and filter to make it drinkable.

 Overcome Hiking Fear

-Do you know why do the majority of people don’t start a hike in the first place?
+Do you know why most people don’t start a hike in the first place?
 Because they have some sort of fear regarding hiking in their minds like fear of wildlife, fear of getting lost, fear of being physically unfit, etc. These are some of the baseless fears that stop you from getting into hikes.
-However, positive thinking and a positive attitude can solve the issue along with other tips.
-To overcome this fear, hike with a friend, group, or experienced professional or pick moderately trafficked trails.
+However, positive thinking and a positive attitude can solve the issue and other tips.
+Hike with a friend, group, or experienced professional or pick moderately trafficked trails to overcome this fear.

 Have Hiking Essentials